-Now, since you've successfully purchased this course, I'm pretty sure you have an email address already!
-I'd strongly suggest setting up a professional looking address: one that is, ideally, just your name before the @ symbol, rather than a nickname or anything cutesy.
+Now, since you've successfully purchased this course, I'm pretty sure you have an email address already.
+If it's a nickname or similar, I'd strongly suggest setting up a professional looking address: one that is, ideally, just your name before the @ symbol.